top of page

 Give Your Tenants A Gift This Holiday Season

 New and experienced investors often wonder if they should give their tenants a gift for the holiday season.
 I totally understand this sentiment.
-You’ve probably put in long hard hours finding the perfect property to buy, you’ve completed any renovations that needed done and then you spent countless hours advertising and searching for your dream tenant.
-It’s no wonder you want to buy them a bottle of wine for the holidays.
-Like any business, your tenants are repeat customers and you want to develop a good relationship with them.
+You've probably put in long, hard hours finding the perfect property to buy.
+You've completed any renovations that needed to be done, and then you spent countless hours advertising and searching for your dream tenant.
+It's no wonder you want to buy them a bottle of wine for the holidays.
+Like any business, your tenants are repeat customers, and you want to develop a good relationship with them.

 From everyone here at Beam Property Partners INC, we wish you Happy Holidays and a low maintenance New Year!